MatthewHaas/circos/200511_version/README.md

 ## make_zizania_specific_links_circos.R
 This R script reads in the CSV file **duplications_with_positions.csv"** which was created from the original **Duplications.tsv** file using the python scripts _parse_duplications_file.py_ and _merge_duplications_with_bed_file.py_.
 The script then generates files telling circos where to raw the _Zizania_-specific links (which were added to the main circos configuration file, _main_circos_plot.config_.

+## merge_duplications_with_bed_file.py
+Python code (ran on Matthew's Macbook using Jupyter Notebook) used to merge _Zizania palustris_-specific duplications from the Duplications.tsv file with the positions of those genes from the _Z. palustris_ genome BED file.
+This file is part of the pipeline used to decide how to draw links for the main circos plot.

 ## move_LTR_files.sh
 Shell script that moves files created by _run_make_LTR_density_files.sh_ and _make_LTR_density_files_for_circos.R_ into separate subdirectories.